About the Studio School

 MFA, Cranbrook Academy of Art; BFA, University of Houston

-Sandie Zilker joined Glassell in 1974 and is now department head of jewelry/enamel and the associate dean of student activities.
+Sandie Zilker joined the Glassell School in 1974 and is now department head of jewelry/enamel and the associate dean of student activities.
 She earned a BFA from the University of Houston and an MFA from Cranbrook Academy of Art.
 Zilker’s wild and colorful work has been exhibited worldwide.
 Several collections include her work: the Museum of Fine Arts, Houston; the Racine Art Museum; Designmuseo, Finland; and Norden Felske Kundi Industrimuseum, Norway.
-Her work has been published in numerous books, including 500 Brooches, 500 Bracelets, and 500 Plastic and Resin Objects, as well as The Art of Enameling by Linda Darty.
+Her work has been published in books such as 500 Brooches, 500 Bracelets and 500 Plastic and Resin Objects, as well as The Art of Enameling by Linda Darty.
 She is on the exhibition committee and has served on the board of the Society of North American Goldsmiths.
-Zilker also serves on the board of Houston Center for Contemporary Craft and is president of Houston Metal Arts Guild.
+Zilker also serves on the board of Houston Center for Contemporary Craft and is past president of Houston Metal Arts Guild.
 The Houston Center for Contemporary Craft named her Texas Master Artist in 2014.

-The Glassell School of Art receives generous funding from the Glassell Family; Daviee-Walters Family Trust; The Skiles Foundation; Leslie and Brad Bucher; Sue and Rusty Burnett; The Coneway Family Foundation; John P. McGovern Foundation; Mr. and Mrs. John S. Orton; Texas Commission on the Arts; and additional generous donors.
+The Glassell School of Art receives generous funding from the Glassell Family; Daviee-Walters Family Trust; The Skiles Foundation; Leslie and Brad Bucher; Sue and Rusty Burnett; John P. McGovern Foundation; Mr. and Mrs. John S. Orton; and additional generous donors.